EVENITY® (Romosozumab) Receives Positive CHMP Opinion For The Treatment Of Severe Osteoporosis In Postmenopausal Women At High Risk Of Fracture

 "After a fracture, postmenopausal women with osteoporosis are five times more likely to fracture in the subsequent year,1 and these fractures can be life-changing," said David M. Reese, M.D., executive vice president of Research and Development at Amgen.
 "We are pleased by the Committee's opinion because we believe EVENITY is an important therapeutic development for osteoporosis, and we look forward to the European Commission's decision later this year."

 The CHMP's recommendation will now be reviewed by the European Commission (EC), which has the authority to approve medicines for use throughout the European Union.
 A European Commission decision is expected by year-end 2019.

-Romosozumab is approved in U.S, for the treatment of osteoporosis in postmenopausal women at high risk for fracture.3 Romosozumab is also approved in Japan and South Korea for the treatment of osteoporosis for women and men at high risk for fracture, in Canada for the treatment of osteoporosis for postmenopausal women at high risk for fracture and in Australia for the treatment of osteoporosis in postmenopausal women at high risk of fracture and as a treatment to increase bone mass in men with osteoporosis at high risk of fracture.4-7
+EVENITY is approved in U.S. for the treatment of osteoporosis in postmenopausal women at high risk for fracture.3 EVENITY is also approved in Japan and South Korea for the treatment of osteoporosis for women and men at high risk for fracture, in Canada for the treatment of osteoporosis for postmenopausal women at high risk for fracture, and in Australia for the treatment of osteoporosis in postmenopausal women at high risk of fracture and as a treatment to increase bone mass in men with osteoporosis at high risk of fracture.
+4-7

 About EVENITY® (romosozumab)